Hautprobleme im Gesicht in den Wechseljahren – Ursachen & Lösungen

 1. Gentle, moisturizing cleansing

-Skin at this stage of life needs gentle care.
-Harsh cleansers further deplete its moisture and can weaken its barrier.
-Ideally, use a cleanser that contains emollients and doesn't dry out the skin.
+Skin in this phase of life needs gentleness.
+Aggressive cleansers additionally strip it of moisture and can further weaken the barrier.
+Cleansing that contains refatting agents and does not dry out the skin is ideal.

 Antioxidants play a key role in protecting against oxidative stress, which is exacerbated by hormonal changes.
-Active ingredients such as vitamin C , niacinamide, and hyaluronic acid promote regeneration, bind moisture, and restore the skin's radiance.
+Active ingredients such as Vitamin C, niacinamide, or hyaluronic acid promote regeneration, bind moisture, and make the skin glow again.

-→ The newkee face serum provides intensive moisture, strengthens the skin barrier and protects against free radicals – perfect as a daily basic skincare product.
+→ The newkee face serum provides intensive moisture, strengthens the skin barrier, and protects against free radicals – perfect as daily basic care.

 3. Protection from UV radiation

-During menopause, skin becomes more susceptible to UV damage, age spots, and premature aging.
-Daily sun protection is therefore essential – even on cloudy days.
+During menopause, the skin becomes more susceptible to UV damage, pigment spots, and premature skin aging.
+Daily sun protection is therefore a must – even on cloudy days.

 → The face sunscreen 50+ offers high protection without weighing down the skin and effectively prevents pigment spots.

-At night, the skin works at full capacity.
-A nourishing night cream supports natural regeneration and provides the skin with lipids and antioxidants.
+At night, the skin works at full speed.
+A nourishing night cream supports natural regeneration and supplies the skin with lipids and antioxidants.

 → The face cream night contains regenerating ingredients that strengthen the skin barrier and retain moisture overnight.

 During the day, skin needs both protection and care.
-A cream with light oils and UV protection is ideal for protecting the skin from environmental influences and leaving it feeling supple.
+A cream with light oils and UV protection is ideal to protect the skin from environmental influences and give it a supple feel.

 → The face cream day SPF 15 combines moisture with light sun protection.

-Drink plenty of water and focus on water-rich foods such as cucumbers, berries and citrus fruits.
+Drink plenty of water and opt for water-rich foods like cucumbers, berries, and citrus fruits.

 Nutrition with a focus on antioxidants